 World Health Day in April is the perfect opportunity to take stock of your health - or at least, all the cool health stuff you probably don't know how to use on your iPhone.
 Here's everything you need to know to start keeping track of your fitness, wellness and sleep, plus some apps you can download to help with your tracking.
 Here's to a fitter, calmer, better-rested you.

 Last week’s World Health day has got a lot of us thinking about our well-being and improving our lifestyles.
 Changing behaviours can feel overwhelming, but many of us aren’t using the incredibly advanced and pretty easy tools available on our iPhones.
-Maybe that’s because some of the more sophisticated health apps can overwhelm us; too much information can be as blinding as none, if you’ve come to this page looking for running apps we have a separate but equally great page for that.
-Luckily for you, we’ve put together another seven simple, informative and effective ways you can track and improve all-round well being.
+Maybe that’s because some of the more sophisticated health apps can overwhelm us; too much information can be as blinding as none, if you’ve come to this page looking for running apps we have a separate, but equally great page for that.

 The iPhone Health App